Dési Bouterse: Drug trafficking

 On 16 July 1999, Bouterse was convicted in absentia in the Netherlands to 11 years in prison for trafficking 474 kilograms of cocaine.
 Bouterse always proclaimed his innocence.
 He claimed that the star witness in his case, Patrick van Loon, was bribed by the Dutch government.
 Bouterse is believed by law enforcement officials to have been the leader of the so-called Suri kartel, which is held responsible for the trafficking and smuggling of large amounts of cocaine from Suriname and Brazil into Europe (especially into the Netherlands) in the 1980s and 90s.

 Since 1999 Europol has maintained an international warrant for his arrest.
 According to the United Nations Convention against illicit Traffic in Narcotic Drugs and Psychotropic Substances, since Bouterse was convicted before his election as head of state in 2010, he has no immunity under international law.
 This was confirmed by various specialists in international law.

 In April 2012, Ruben Rozendaal, former fellow soldier of Bouterse and also a suspect in the December 1982 murders, said that in the 1980s and early 1990s, Bouterse supplied the FARC of Colombia with weapons in exchange for cocaine.
 A 2006 document from the American embassy reported a possible connection between Bouterse and the FARC.

 Bouterse's son Dino Bouterse was sentenced in 2005 to eight years' imprisonment in a Surinamese court for narcotics trafficking, weapons trafficking, and theft of luxury vehicles.
-He was released early for good behavior.
+He was released early for good behaviour.
 The government's counter-terrorism department appointed him to a senior role.

-On 29 August 2013, Dino was arrested by the U.S. government's Drug Enforcement Administration in Panama while traveling on a diplomatic passport.
+On 29 August 2013, Dino was arrested by the U.S. government's Drug Enforcement Administration in Panama while travelling on a diplomatic passport.
 He was extradited to the United States and taken to New York City.
 He was prosecuted and in March 2015, he was sentenced to a 16-year prison term on convictions of drug smuggling and trying to help Hezbollah set up a base in Suriname.
 In a letter, Dino Bouterse insisted he had no terrorist leanings and was motivated only by profit.
 Bouterse was arrested after an elaborate international sting in which he was recorded meeting in Greece and Panama with DEA operatives posing as Hezbollah and Mexican drug traffickers.
+He is currently held at FCA Yazoo City Low.